What Will You Study

 You’ll develop a solid grounding in Design principles and applications and you’ll gain the skills necessary for producing researched design briefs; commissioning design work; and managing all aspects of marketing; whether for digital media or traditional offline creative, such as packaging and advertising.

-In your first year, you'll study subjects including Introduction to Marketing and Introduction to Design and you'll select from a choice of optional courses.
+In your first year, you’ll begin your degree with a core first-year marketing module, which provides a rigorous introduction to key concepts and techniques in marketing and Introduction to Design and you’ll select from a choice of optional courses.
 Your second-year courses include Marketing Research; Design Thinking; Marketing in the Supply Chain, and Consumer Behaviour.
-You'll complete your degree with modules such as Strategic Marketing; Brand Strategy, and Design and Innovation.
+You’ll complete your degree with modules such as Strategic Marketing; Brand Strategy, and Design and Innovation.

 Related CoursesDownload Prospectus